 Religious Studies is at the centre of the curriculum as we are a Catholic school.
 Students will study and become familiar with the teachings of the Catholic Church as well as the beliefs of other Christians and other faiths.
 Students are encouraged to engage with their own beliefs and values as well as those of others and also to engage with questions of meaning and purpose.

 Religious Studies is a rigorous academic subject, in which all students are given the opportunity to develop as thinkers and to develop the ability to explain and critically analyse different religious beliefs.
-Students are also encouraged to reflect and contemplate on the importance and beauty of life.

 In addition to teaching academic Religious Studies, the department is active in the spiritual life of the school.
 The department assists in the organisation of school liturgies, assemblies and retreats.